Skip to main content

 • Noise: 52 dB

-This unit isn’t the most portable of the ones we tested.
-The handles on its side are just over a centimeter deep, making it difficult to grip.
+It isn’t the most portable of the portable AC units we tested.
+The handles on its side are less than a half-inch deep, making it difficult to grip.
 The center of gravity and size of the wheels also make it difficult to push around on carpet.

 Product image of Costway EP24619US